partigabor/aromatica-old/database/output/md/long_pepper_gen.md

 title = "Long Pepper"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The spike-like cluster of fruits of piper longum from india; fruit of piper longum, see also Java long pepper. " weight = 10
+description = "The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum, see also Java long pepper.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"